Tom Brady Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Brady threw a touchdown pass three times over those games against the Rams, and threw multiple TD passes against them one time.
+- Brady threw a touchdown pass in three of those matchups against the Rams, with multiple TDs against them one time.

 - Note: Brady's stats vs. Rams date back to 2016.